Review: Turkish Airlines Miles&Smiles Lounge Istanbul Airport

 Manti

-Manti are dumplings filled with minced meat.
-Manti is a staple dish in the Turkic-speaking countries of Central Asia, although nowadays it is also hugely popular in Turkey.
+Manti are dumplings filled with minced meat, and is a staple dish in Turkey, as well as in Turkic-speaking countries of Central Asia, where it takes a slightly different form.

 Grilled meat and veggies

-There is also a food station in the Turkish Airlines Miles&Smiles Lounge where a chef grills different kinds of meat (both beef and chicken) and some peppers, eggplant and other veggies.
+There is also a food station in the Turkish Airlines Miles&Smiles Lounge where a chef grills different kinds of meat (both beef and chicken), as well as some peppers, eggplant and other veggies.

 Moussaka